Excalibur-0613/Excalibur-0613.github.io/_projects/1_project.md

 ## Testing

 The environment setup for the simulation and results collected for this work is illustrated below.
 The robots are hexagonal in shape and measure force as a resultant decomposed into their local frame.
-The object is cuboid with a mass such that one robot could not move it alone in the given boundary conditions.
-The center of the object must be moved withing a specified goal region.
-While navigating within the environment, the closest point to the object relative to each robot is known.
+The transported object is cuboid with a mass such that one robot could not move it alone.
+The center of the object must be moved within a specified goal region.
+While navigating the workspace, the closest point to the object relative to each robot (at a specified range)  is known.
 On the object surface facing the goal region creates a repeller for the trajectory planner.
 This limits the interaction which would increase the distance of the object to the goal region.
 However, on the occluded side of the object, an attractor is applied to the robot's heading which would encourage the robot to engage the object and push towards the goal region.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">